dualduelgames/website/homebrew/cairnspellbooks.md

 ---
 layout: default
-title: Spellbooks
+title: Cairn Spellbooks
-parent: Cairn Homebrew
+parent: Homebrew
 ---

-# Spellbooks
+# Cairn 2E Spellbooks
 Spells are split into several categories.
 Each one has a different theme.
 For a random spell you can roll to decide the type of magic, and then roll to see which spell of that type.